anacierdem/libdragon-docker/README.md

 [![Build](https://github.com/anacierdem/libdragon-docker/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/anacierdem/libdragon-docker/actions/workflows/ci.yml)

 This is a wrapper for a docker container to make managing the libdragon toolchain easier.
+It has the additional advantage that libdragon toolchain and library can be installed on a per-project basis instead of managing system-wide installations.

 ## Quick Install